MssTake/MssTake.github.io/to do.md

 - make the inital theme look like your clicking things on a laptop
 - save space for copies of my diplomas (eventually)
+- put a rubber duck on the desk
+- the site is really ugly when resized. "lock the computer" until it is resized past a certain point

 ### Body